Ambress92/MaxMinFairForwardPaths/README.md

 - 📄 *MMFP.py*: main end to end script to run our method.
 It creates the DAG of forward paths, the Maxmin-fair distribution and to sample paths from it.

-- 📄 *requirements.txt*: contains Python libraries requirements
+- 📄 *requirements.txt*: contains Python libraries requirements.

-- 📁 `src/`: folder containing the main functions in 📄 *utils.py*
+- 📁 `src/`: folder containing the main functions in 📄 *utils.py*.

-- 📁 `Notebooks/`:  folder which contains Jupyter Notebooks to reproduce the results of our experimental evaluation
+- 📁 `Notebooks/`:  folder which contains Jupyter Notebooks to reproduce the results of our experimental evaluation.

 - 📁 `Datasets/`: contains the datasets of the five cities (Piedmont, Essaoira, Florence, Buenos Aires and Kyoto) from Open Street Maps.